Why is Forgiveness in Marriage So Hard?

 “Betrayal is the secret that lies at the heart of every failing relationship – it is there even if the couple is unaware of it.”
 Dr. John Gottman

-One thing we don’t have is a shortage off is clinical research declaring the benefits of positive forgiveness.
-Positive forgiveness is a path to growth in a relationship.
+One thing we don’t have is a shortage of is clinical research declaring the benefits of real forgiveness.
+Real forgiveness is a path to growth in a relationship.

 Everett Worthington, a professor of psychology at Virginia Commonwealth University and a clinical psychologist, wrote what is perhaps the definitive evidence-based book on the subject, Forgiveness, and Reconciliation.